ArjunS07/arjuns07.github.io/content/blog/microsoft-chatgpt-language-bing/index.md

 As its ties to Microsoft increase, I think OpenAI can be expected to become increasingly opaque.
 At best, what remains ‘open’ might be open only in name, similar to how Google maintains its open-source Chromium project: contributions from independent developers are rarely accepted by the maintainers, and the repositories are essentially glorified public packages, with no real interest in supporting a developer ecosystem.

+---

+_Update: In Sam Altman's February 24th post titled ['Planning for AGI and beyond'](https://openai.com/blog/planning-for-agi-and-beyond/), he tucks away this in the footnotes (emphasis my own)_:

+> As another example, we now believe we were wrong in our original thinking about openness, and have pivoted from thinking we should release everything (though we open source **some** things, and expect to open source more exciting things in the future!) to thinking that we should figure out how to safely share access to and benefits of the systems.

+_Validation!_

+---

 That's why this might be the moment where a downward spiral in the transparency of generative models might begin.
 That would be bad news for everyone - it would make it much harder for researchers and developers to tinker with and resarch the technology, and would reduce the public's understanding of what exactly these increasingly influential pieces of technology are capable of.

 ## What this means in the long term

 I don’t know if this claim will ever come to fruition, or if it does, to what extent.
 But I’m interested in seeing where this goes next.
 Because there are going to be an increasing number of inflection points like this in coming the years, as the reliability and sensitivity of LLMs is improved; and public, academic, and corporate entities struggle to balance their competing interests.

 What generative models will be capable of, and what they’re being used for, in this decade is going to be defined by what decisions are made at inflection points like these.

 The last decades of innovation in artificial intelligence have happened in the open.
 Microsoft may now determine whether that'll be true for the decades to come.